winstonsieck/simple-r-script-docker/README.md

 Build and run docker images with these simple example R scripts

-Each folder includes a very basic example package that is based off of the [rocker/r-base image](https://hub.docker.com/r/rocker/r-base) on docker hub.
+Each folder includes a very basic example package that is builds off of the [rocker/r-base image](https://hub.docker.com/r/rocker/r-base) on docker hub.
 To get started:

 -   upload the folder with desired example to a docker supported server (see below for one setup)